Wakodono/Wakodono/README.md

 - **Strengths:** Problem-solving, collaboration, adaptability, attention to detail, patience
 - **Work Style:** Structured, goal-oriented, proactive communicator, continuous learner, accountable, punctual

-I excel at solving complex problems and optimizing code.
+I excel at solving complex problems and optimising code.
 Working in team environments, I value clear communication and collaboration.
 My experience in debugging and pair programming ensures I deliver high-quality, maintainable code.

 I’m passionate about technology and always look for new challenges to enhance my skills.
 Whether diving into a new framework or leading a project, I bring enthusiasm and a supportive attitude to every task.
 My curiosity drives me to explore innovative solutions, and I see every challenge as an opportunity to learn.